IshanHansaka/MovieX.github.io/README.md

 3. **Read Details:** Click on IMDB links for detailed movie ratings and reviews.
 4. **Download Movies:** Click the download button to initiate a download alert.
 5. **Contact Us:** Use the contact details and social media links to get in touch or follow for updates.

-## Deployment
-The **Movie.X** project is deployed using GitHub Pages.
-You can access the live website [MovieX.github.io](https://ishanhansaka.github.io/MovieX.github.io/).

 ## Credits
 - **Design and Development:** Ishan Hansaka